Theology and Religious Studies Course Offerings

-This course examines the nature of the liturgy and the sacraments as the forum in which the church expresses and forms its identity and mission in the world.
-The course examines the historical evolution of the seven traditional sacraments as well as the other major rites of the church.
+This course examines the nature of the liturgy and the sacraments as the forum in which the Church expresses and forms its identity and mission in the world.
+The course examines the historical evolution of the seven traditional sacraments as well as the other major rites of the Church.
 Finally, the course explores the implications of the reformed liturgy for Christian life and ministry in the contemporary world.
-Alternate years.

 This course examines the rational assessment of religious beliefs and concepts and arguments used in their support.
 The course considers contemporary challenges to belief in God and the responses to these challenges.

 This course examines the history of Christianity in its theological, social and institutional dimensions, from the New Testament era to the present.
 This development is studied in a variety of historical and cultural contexts, presenting through representative figures and issues both continuity and diversity in Christian thought and life in the midst of society.
-Course prepares RELS majors/minors for more advanced courses in the RELS curriculum.
+This course prepares theology and religious studies majors/minors for more advanced courses in the theology and religious studies curriculum.

-RELS 310 Marriage and Family as Vocation – GS 1 (Upper)
+THRS 310 Marriage and Family as Vocation (Adv.
+Core: CI)

 This course explores the moral and religious dimensions of marriage and family, with particular attention to resources within the Catholic Christian tradition.
-It will attend to such questions as: What does it mean to place the marriage commitment and the wider commitment to the family in the context of a relationship to God?; What does it mean to consider marriage a vocation and sacrament?; How does the vocation of marriage develop over time?; How do careers, children, aging parents and other obligations affect the marriage relationship?; What does it take to sustain a lifelong martial commitment in our culture?; What are the distinct characteristics and responsibilities of Christian family life?
-Fulfills General Education Area 1 Upper – Religious Studies Requirement.
+It will address such questions as: what does it mean to place the marriage commitment and the wider commitment to the family in the context of a relationship to God; what does it mean to consider marriage a vocation and sacrament; how does the vocation of marriage develop over time; how do careers, children, aging parents and other obligations affect the marriage relationship; what does it take to sustain a lifelong martial commitment in our culture; and what are the distinct characteristics and responsibilities of Christian family life.

 This course will be an examination of the figure of the Virgin Mary, as she has been experienced by Christians (and some non-Christians) for the last two millennia.
 We will study the development of her cult by examining canonical and non-canonical scripture, Mary in art, the development of Marian doctrine and dogma in the Catholic Church, Mary’s role in Protestantism and Islam, Marian apparitions, and Mary as a figure of liberation and oppression.
 The course will also include a field trip to the recently approved Marian apparition site in Champion, Wis.
 As a major focus of Christian life and devotion, examining the figure of Mary and the role she has played in the lives of believers is an important part of understanding the Christian tradition.